ADU 101

 What is an ADU?

-Accessory dwelling units (ADUs), also known as “granny flats,” “in-law units,” or “backyard cottages,” come in many shapes and sizes but are always a self-contained home that is usually smaller than the main house and legally part of the same property.
-They must have a kitchen, bathroom, and place to sleep, and can range from studios small studios under 500 square feet to larger homes with multiple bedrooms.
+Accessory dwelling units (ADUs), also known as “granny flats”, “in-law units”, or “backyard cottages”, come in many shapes and sizes, but are always a self-contained home that is usually smaller than the main house and legally part of the same property.
+They must have a kitchen, a bathroom, a place to sleep, and can range from small studios under 500 square feet to larger homes with multiple bedrooms.

 Types of ADUs